projectchrono/chrono/doxygen/documentation/manual/links.md

 A Chrono body can be constrained in its relative motion with respect to a different body or ground.
 This is achieved by using ChLink classes.
 From the @ref chrono::ChLink class various set of links are derived.
-The most noticeable are those derived by:
+The most noticeable are those derived from:
-- **@ref chrono::ChLinkMate**: more efficient, however they do not implement limits and only few of them can have an imposed motion;
+- @ref chrono::ChLinkMate: more efficient, however they do not implement limits and only few of them can have an imposed motion;
-- **@ref chrono::ChLinkLock**: more general, the relative motion can be limited within boundaries, the motion can be imposed, forces and relative displacements can easily be retrieved; it is possible to specify a constraint over points that are _moving_ respect to the body reference frame.
+- @ref chrono::ChLinkLock: more general, the relative motion can be limited within boundaries, the motion can be imposed, forces and relative displacements can easily be retrieved; it is possible to specify a constraint over points that are _moving_ respect to the body reference frame.
-- **@ref chrono::ChLinkMotor**; ChLinkMate derived joints  with included actuation;
+- @ref chrono::ChLinkMotor; ChLinkMate derived joints  with included actuation;

 Thus, some of the ChLinkMate and ChLinkLock derived classes may overlap.
 The latter being more flexible, the first more efficient.
 Because of this, the ChLinkMate version should be preferred, in general.